Employee Assistance Programme

 ECC would like to see the employment ambition reflected more broadly in all of our services and to have better integration between the commissioned employment services and other services.

 Covid had a mixed impact.
 In the first lockdown for some it was very difficult to progress work experience, job coaching and employment opportunities and there were others where the same support was able to be given virtually.
-In some areas there has been anxiety around moving to face to face experiences again since wave one.
+In some areas there has been anxiety around moving to face to face experiences again since 6 months.

 Current market risks: